maimbeeb/OnlineExam/README.md

 		- The Screen has "change password" link

 	'Change Password Screen'
-		- Change Password Screen show the following details. old password new password.
+		- Change Password Screen shows the following details. old password new password.
-		- The user should enter the valid Old password and provide a New password to change the password.
+		- The user should enter the valid old password and provide a new password to change the password.

 	'Home Screen'
-		- Home screen has a table with the list of Exams user can apply with the following details:
+		- Home screen has a table with the list of exams user can apply with the following details:
 		  List of Exams, Fees, Date and Action.
-		- Home screen has a apply button to apply for exams.
+		- Home screen has an apply button to apply for exams.

 	'My Exams Screen'
 		- My Exams Screen has a table with the list of following details: